 Kaieteur National Park

 Kaieteur National Park is located in the southern Pakaraima Mountains in the Potaro-Siparuni Region of Guyana.
+This is considered the highlands of Guyana.
 The park covers a broad range of habitat types and is home to many species unique to the region.

-The park's boundaries and purpose are defined in the Kaieteur National Park Act, and was created to preserve the natural scenery (including Kaieteur Falls), and its fauna and flora.
-The park can be accessed either by overland trek or via air from a variety of providers on scheduled or chartered flights.
+The National Park's boundaries and purpose are defined in the Kaieteur National Park Act and were created to preserve the natural scenery (including Kaieteur Falls) and its fauna and flora.
+The park can be accessed by overland trek or via air from various providers on scheduled or chartered flights.